 Purim.
 Would you prefer that your children participate in biblically based holidays, vice those with no ties to the scriptures?
 When your kids dress up, do you prefer them to represent biblical or positive characters, especially if they are to be “rewarded” with candy?
 Have you ever heard of Purim and the story of Esther?
 Every year at Messiah Echad, Jewish, Christian and Non Religious Believers come together for Purim, where we unite our children around the Bible.
 See our 2014 Purim Video.
 Yes, there is also candy, dressing up and plays or skits, which might not have direct links to the scriptures, but it sure is more kosher than the alternatives.
 So we look forward to seeing you during this big celebration!

-- Saturday 11 March, 2017 at 03pm.
-As we will be commemorating Esther’s Dinner Banquet, light hors d’oeuvres will be served, along with wine (in moderation).
+- As we will be commemorating Esther’s Dinner Banquet, light hors d’oeuvres will be served, along with wine (in moderation).
 Please come in biblical costume, kosher attire, or fancy dress.

 Pesach To Shavuot.
 Have you wondered about the last supper, and whether the last meal of our Messiah (ref.
 Mathew 26:17), was a Passover Seder?
 Do you live near Austin, Georgetown or Killeen, and would like to observe Pesach in the traditional manner but in an environment where you can ask questions about its connection with Messiah?
 Are you confused on how Messiah died on “Good Friday” yet arose three days and three nights later, on “Easter Sunday”?
 Are you planning on attending a full immersion, spring mikvah (baptism), modeled after Psalms 51:2-4, Isaiah 1:16-18 or Mathew 3:15-17, which is for those who are new to faith and or want to prepare for Pesach?
 Do you know what happened on Shavuot (Pentecost), roughly 50 days after Pesach?
 And in between Pesach and Shavuot, are you familiar with the Feast of Unleavened Bread and First Fruits?
 A lot going on but Messiah Echad will help teach on these feasts, explain the resurrection calendar, conduct passover seders and host demonstrations, so join us!
 You can also watch our Passover and Shavuot Videos, which will better explain the festivities, provide insight into the traditions, and show how we keep the children engaged (like acting out the plagues).
 As for costs, our members continue to enable events to be offered free of charge, but please consider a special donation for the festivities, as we project costs to be around $20 per individual, or about $65 for families of four or more.
 Lastly, be sure to review the Messiah Echad Messianic Haggadah.

-- Saturday 15 April, 2017 at 06:30pm.
+- Saturday, DD MM YYYY, at 06:30pm.
 Please RSVP, then plan on enjoying participating in our First Fruits Celebration.

 - Main Sanctuary.
 375 County Road 245, Georgetown TX 78633